-The marketing entrepreneur is releasing a book called “6-Week Cycles,” which is available for preorder on his website and will be officially released on Amazon in June.
+This month, the marketing entrepreneur is releasing a book called “6-Week Cycles,” which is available for preorder on his website and will be officially released on Amazon in July 2019.

 The book describes how Martin and his employees successfully utilized cycles of working six weeks – while still taking weekends off -- and then taking two full weeks off for more than two years at his company, Martin Creative.

 Martin, who regularly gives speeches and presentations across the world about work-life balance, believes implementing 6-week cycles into companies will create the following:

 Increased Productivity: “By allowing time for goal setting and detailing project tasks, you'll find that you and your team move faster through tasks,” Martin said.
 “Implementing visualization techniques and talking through tasks helps employees and managers stay on task.”

 Improved Company Culture: “More money is not a strong enough motivator for the millennial workforce,” Martin said.
 “But time off, the ability to work independently — see what this does for your team's morale.
 Would you work harder for six weeks knowing you get a break for two?”